Mulih/AirBnB_clone-1/README.md

-This is a detailed document on the description of the Airbnb clone
+This is a detailed documentation on the description of the Airbnb clone console